Introduction to HTML

 - Set the draggable attribute to

-. - Use JavaScript events like
+true. - Use JavaScript events like

 <div id="dragItem" draggable="true" ondragstart="drag(event)">Drag me!</div>